Article

 As such, one doesn’t have to look far to see evidence of the growing market and demand for DERs worldwide.
 For instance:

-- Electric cars, which represented just 2% of all vehicles globally in 2018, accounted for some 18% of all cars sold in 2023.
+- Electric cars, which were 2% of all vehicles globally in 2018, accounted for about 18% of cars sold in 2023.

-- Smart thermostat sales in the U.S. are expected to triple from roughly US$1.3 billion in 2022 to US$3.9 billion by 2029.
+- Smart thermostat sales in the U.S. are set to triple, growing from roughly US$1.3 billion in 2022 to US$3.9 billion by 2029.

 Growing Demand